Andy Ross (speedway rider)

 Andrew Ross (3 April 1940 – 3 September 2006) was an international speedway rider from Scotland.

 Speedway career

 Ross was a finalist at the Individual Ice Speedway World Championship in the 1969 Individual Ice Speedway World Championship and the 1970 Individual Ice Speedway World Championship.
 He was also a prominent grasstrack rider and won the British title in 1968.

-He rode in the British League of British Speedway from 1969 to 1971 and was the first captain of the Peterborough Panthers.
+Ross rode in the British League of British Speedway from 1969 to 1971 and was the first captain of the Peterborough Panthers.

-He died in a shooting accident in Scotland on 3 September 2006.
+Ross died in a shooting accident in Scotland on 3 September 2006.